andrelbourgeois/park-my-bike/report.md

 ![label-ex3](https://user-images.githubusercontent.com/33913141/234707555-f20e5f8f-4b67-478e-89be-784cebb60a7c.png)

 Figure 7 - Example Image Labelling with Bounding Boxes

+Decisions regarding the processing of these images are as follows:
+- Greyscaling; The FOMO model used currently only accepts greyscaled images and greyscaling simplifies the alogrithm and reduces computational requirements (Kanan & Cottrell, 2012) by reducing colour variable down to a single number between 0 - 255.
+- Squaring; The FOMO model used currently only accepts square images and
+- Tiling

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?